mike-live/llamba/README.md

 - [Shap](https://github.com/shap/shap) &mdash; allows to see how some parameters affect the end result for an ML model.
 - [PyTorch](https://pytorch.org/) &mdash; allows to work with ML models.

+## TODO

+1. Adding a more convenient example with a wrapper for llama running on the localhost.
+2. Adding a dummy example for testing purposes.

+3.
 ## License

 Under construction.